akc/hops/docs/index.md

 % HOPS
 % Anders Claesson
-% 5 April 2017
+% 1 May 2017

 <h1 style="font-weight:normal; font-size:15px;">
 ![HOPS](hops.png)HOPS - Handy Operations on Power Series
 </h1>
 <hr/>

-**HOPS** is a small domain specific scripting language for working with power series and integer sequences.
-It comes with an interpreter called `hops`.
+**HOPS** is a small domain specific language for working with power series and integer sequences.
+It comes with an interpreter and command line program called `hops`.

-Here we generate the sequence of
+For instance, we can generate the sequence of
 [Catalan numbers](https://oeis.org/A000108) from its generating function:

 ```